-The median nerve arises from brachial plexus in axilla by two roots: (a) lateral and (b) medial.
-The lateral root (C5, C6, and C7) arises from lateral cord of brachial plexus and medial root (C8 and Tl) arises from medial cord of the brachial plexus.
-The medial root crosses in front of the third part of axillary artery to join with lateral root in a Y-shaped manner possibly in front of or on the lateral side of the artery to compose the median nerve.
+The Median Nerve is one of the five nerves that emerges from brachial plexus in axilla by two roots: (a) lateral and (b) medial.
+The lateral root (C5, C6, and C7) emerges from lateral cord of brachial plexus and the medial root (C8 and Tl) emerges from medial cord of the brachial plexus.
+The medial root crosses in front of the third part of axillary artery to connect with the lateral root in a Y-shaped manner possibly in front of or on the lateral side of the artery to compose the median nerve.
 So the root value of median nerve is C5, C6, C7, C8, and Tl.

 In the axilla, the median nerve is located on the lateral side of the third part of the axillary artery.
 It enters the arm at the lower border of teres major.

 In the arm, initially, median nerve is located lateral to brachial artery and then crosses in front of the artery from lateral to medial side at the level of midhumerus (i.e., level of insertion of coracobrachialis).
 After crossing, it runs downwards to enter cubital fossa.

 In the cubital fossa, the median nerve lies medial to the brachial artery and tendon of biceps brachii.
 Here it is protected by bicipital aponeurosis, which divides it from the median cubital vein.

 In the cubital fossa, it gives muscular branches from its medial side to supply all the superficial flexors of the forearm flexor carpi radialis, palmaris longus, and flexor digitorum superficialis) other than flexor carpi ulnaris.

 Median nerve gets out of the cubital fossa by passing between the two heads of pronator teres.
 At this point, it gives off anterior interosseous nerve.